Parimba77/todo-list-cli/README.md

 # 📝 Todo List CLI

-A simple **command-line task manager** built with Python.
+A simple **command-line task manager** built with Python, using **SQLAlchemy** with **SQLite**
-You can add, view, and remove tasks stored in a text file.
+You can add, view, and remove tasks stored in a database.

 ## 🚀 Features
 - Add tasks
 - View all tasks
 - Remove tasks
-- Persistent storage using `.txt` file
+- Persistent storage using SQLite database
 - Colorful terminal output

 ## 🛠️ Technologies
 - Python 3.10.12
 - Standard Library (no external dependencies)
+- SQLite (Database)
+- SQLAlchemy (ORM)

 ## 📂 Project Structure

-src/
+todo-list/
-│── main.py # Main program
+│── main.py
+│── database.py
 │── utils/
-│ ├── file_handler.py # File operations
-│ ├── functions.py # Utility functions (menu, formatting, etc.)
+│ ├── functions.py
-│ └── colors.py # Terminal colors and text formatting
+│ └── colors.py
+│── README.md

 ## ▶️ How to Run